kudobuilder/kudo.dev/content/docs/faq.md

    └─ Step grault
 ```

-The status of the execution of a plan is captured as a [PlanExecution](#what-is-a-planexecution) CRD.
-Each execution of a plan has intentionally its own `PlanExecution` CRD.
-Plans drive the transition between current and desired states, and are built based on the current progress of that transition.
-They are not themselves part of those states.
+The status of the execution of a plan is captured in `Status` field in Instance CRD.

 KUDO expects by default the `deploy` plan.

-## What is a PlanExecution?

-This CRD captures the status of the execution of a plan defined in an `OperatorVersion` on an `Instance`.
-The plan status is solely determined based on the statuses of its child phases, and the phases in turn determine their statuses based on their steps.

 ## What is a Parameter?